Fundraising Ideas & Tips for Your Mission Trip

 We’re here to help.

-With 28 years of mission trip experience, we’ve compiled some great fundraiser planning tips as well as our favorite fundraising ideas from experienced youth leaders.
+With more than 30 years of mission trip experience, we’ve compiled some great fundraiser planning tips as well as our favorite fundraising ideas from experienced youth leaders.

 All of these activities, tips and planning ideas are centered around inviting others to join your group as they go on a mission trip.
 While your whole congregation and community can’t fit in your vans, they certainly can join in what God is doing through your group and in the lives of your participants – what an amazing thing to support!